leec94/cissp-notes/isc2-study-guide-10th-edition/chap-8/README.md

 - information flow model: type of state machine model to restrict info flow between subjects+objects and classification levels. ex. biba and bell-lapadula models
 - state machine model: a system always in a secure model regardless of the operational state it's in
 - assurance: degree of confidence in the satisfaction of security needs
+- closed system: system designed to work well with a narrow range of other systems, often proprietary and not normally disclosed
+- open system: system designed used agreed-upon industry standards. easier to integrate with systems from different manufacturers that support the same standards
+- authorizing official (AO): authorized entity who can evaluate an IT/IS system, its operations, and its risks, and potentially issue an ATO.
+  - authorization decision types
+    - authorization of operate (ATO): risk is managed to acceptable level
+    - common control authorization: security control is inherited from another provider and when the risk associated with the common control is at an acceptable level and already has an ATO from the same AO
+    - authorization to use: third-party provider provides IT/IS servers deemed to have risk at an acceptable level
+    - denial of authorization: risk is unacceptable